- F-1 visa international students must have a valid signature in the Travel Endorsement

-- You must make sure that your passport is valid up to six months after your re-entry
+- You must make sure that your passport is valid up to six months after your re-entry date.

 - Before leaving you must check to make sure that your student visa will still be valid